executeautomation/ExecuteAutomationReportingSystem/README.md

     3. Robotium
     4. Appium

-ExecuteAutomation Web Service (EAWS) is built with WCF which can be consumed by above said tools with just 1 lines of code.
+ExecuteAutomation Web Service System (EAWS) is built with WCF technology, which can be consumed by above said tools with just 1 lines of code.

-##How to Run the application
+##How to Run the ExecuteAutomation Reporting System ?
 1. First run the database script from the DatabaseScript folder which contains two files
     1. DBAndTableScript.sql
     2. StoredProcedures.sql